securedimensions/authzforce-ce-geoxacml3/README.md

 This implementation is available under the Apache 2.0 license.

 ## Installation
-The following installation instructions were created based on Ubuntu 20.0.4 TLS.
+The following installation instructions were created based on Ubuntu 22.04.2 LTS.

 ### Java 11 SDK
 Please install the JAVA 11 SDK plus tools.